DeadThread/VidForge/README.md

 VidForge

-VidForge is a powerful desktop application to organize, tag, and rename music and video folders.
+VidForge is a powerful desktop application to organize, tag, and rename video files and video folders.
 It features dynamic, artist-aware Photoshop template selection, customizable naming schemes, and batch processing with a user-friendly Tkinter GUI.
 Features

 - Flexible tagging and renaming of music/video folders with customizable naming schemes